memberís gun was stolen from his home May 22, 2020.

 business office less than 2 weeks prior to the meeting and are

-processed and held for pick up at the Information Desk.
+processed and held for pick up at the Security Desk at the

 (Do not go to the Guest Pass Desk if you mailed them in.)